notgiven688/jitterphysics2/docfx/docs/documentation/shapes.md

 ## Default types

-The inheritance hierarchy for the default shapes in Jitter is shown here:
+The inheritance hierarchy for the default shapes:

 ```text
 Shape